istopwg/ippsample/README.md

 Getting the Code
 ----------------

+*Do not use the ZIP file available via the Github "Code" button on the* *main project page, as that archive is missing the libcups and PDFio submodules* *submodules and will not compile.*

 The source code is available in semi-monthly release tarballs or via the Github repository.
 For a release tarball, run the following commands: